akatrevorjay/tensorflow-auto-detect/README.rst

 **Q:** How do you add the proper one to your own package as a requirement when they both install to the same package namespace?

-**A:** Well, **you can't**, son. 🕶  *Oh, and by the way, if you install one after the other, say to fix if you installed the wrong one at first (it's okay it's unintuitive), I'll just blindly trample over the first's files instead of doing anything useful. (yada yada setuptools yada)*
+**A:** Well, you can't. 🕶

+Oh, and by the way, if you install one after the other, say to fix if you installed the wrong one at first, I'll just blindly trample over the first's files instead of doing anything useful.
+(Note: this is not Tensorflow's fault here)

 You can try to choke it down with sweet hacks like: